 The Role of Verbal Clues in Distinguishing Variations of the Wanderer Motif in Works by Goethe and the English Romantic Poets

-Written by: Julian Scutts
+by Julian Scutts

 Some people may find that this book devotes an inordinate amount of attention to wandering and the occurrences of words based on the common root of the words wanderer and Wanderer (similar in appearance but usually not in meaning according to dictionary) in English and German poetry.
 One justification for this concern is simply this: Words in this circle have been much favoured and employed by great poets, notably Shakespeare, Milton, Goethe and all the German and English Romantic poets.
 As poets and scholars themselves, William Taylor of Norwich and Henry Wadsworth Longfellow translated the titles of two poems by Goethe Der Wanderer and “Wanders Nachtlied” as The Wanderer (which had a powerful influence on Wordsworth’s development in poetry) and “Wanderer’s Night-Songs” respectively.
 Literary critics in general haven’t shown themselves able to do justice to the phenomenon I have briefly delineated.
 The apparently vague, diffuse and barrier-surmounting properties of the word defy the basic philosophy of some critics, particularly those in the tradition of objective criticism, for this philosophy or doctrine postulates a radical division between poetic and non-poetic forms of language and hence ultimately between art and the wellsprings of life in all its forms.